 Directed by the award-winning director, Martin Scorsese and released in 1995, this epic and cult-classic movie is indeed a must-watch if you have not seen it yet.
 And if you have seen this perfect portrayal of casino-greats by the legendary Robert De Niro, Joe Pesci and more, this movie is where the glamour and decadent lifestyles of casinos Las Vegas styles meets the grime and danger of mobster mentalities.

 Quote from Casino, the movie: “In Vegas, everybody’s gotta watch everybody else.
-Since the players are looking to beat the casino, the dealers are watching the players.
+Since the players are looking to casino, the dealers are watching the players.
 The box men are watching the dealers.
 The floor men are watching the box men.
 The pit bosses are watching the floor men.
 The shift bosses are watching the pit bosses.
 The casino manager is watching the shift bosses.
 I’m watching the casino manager.
 And the eye-in-the-sky is watching us all.”
 (Source: http://www.imdb.com/character/ch0005482/quotes)

 Released in 1973, this critically acclaimed, and box-office hit took the world by storm, and ushered in a whole new way of film-making.
 Directed by George Roy Hill, and starring then heartthrobs, Robert Redford and Paul Newman, The Sting went on to win an astonishing seven Academy Awards, including Best Picture, Best Screenplay and more.
 Based on the premise of two con men, out to con a mobster, this movie is perfect moving picture piece that is bound to get those nostalgic moods brewing, as well as give some of the younger audiences a glimpse into what was once a simpler life altogether.